natalie-kate/music_to_my_ears/TESTING.md

   - Edit info should successfully update a users information.
   - Edit info form cancel button closes form
   - Clicking on order number opens order details.
+  - Profile link should not be in footer on profile page.

 ### Events Page
   - All events should have an image, backup image shows if no image supplied or broken.
+    * Had forgotten to write in the if event.image statement to show backup image if none supplied.
   - Correct buttons appear for the correct users beside events. e.g both for admin and the user that added it, none for other users.
   - Add event button open add event page.
   - Search box works for description, event name and location